What is Resilience?

 The Global Resilience Institute strives to overcome the five major barriers to achieving greater resilience.

 - There is widespread risk illiteracy and limited understanding of the new dependencies and interdependencies that pervade our increasingly connected lives;

 - There are inadequate designs for embedding resilience into key systems, networks, and infrastructure;

 - There are inadequate economic incentives for investing in proven resilience measures;

 - There are inadequate governance frameworks and policy guidance to foster resilience;

 - There is a lack of adequate interdisciplinary training and education programs to support the development and implementation of comprehensive capabilities for advancing resilience.

-The Global Resilience Institute is organizing and leading external partnerships with the world’s top universities and research centers who share a common commitment to undertaking resilience-related research and education, as well as with national laboratories, public agencies, foundations, corporations, and non-governmental organizations.
+GRI is committed to organizing and leading partnerships with the world’s top universities, research centers, organizations, and professionals who share a common commitment to undertaking resilience-related research, in collaboration with national laboratories, public agencies, foundations, corporations, and non-governmental organizations.